statisticsnorway/ssb-sirius-dash/CONTRIBUTING.md

 #### Use @callback

-In order for this to work you need to use @callback and not @app.callback.
+In order for this code structure to work you need to use @callback and not @app.callback.
 This is to make the callback code more modular and simplifying imports.

 More information: https://community.plotly.com/t/dash-2-0-prerelease-candidate-available/55861#from-dash-import-callback-clientside_callback-5